ckane/bsidescincy.org/README.md

 # This deploys the static files to the s3 bucket, using the convention common to AWS S3 web hosting:
 aws s3 sync --delete ./public/ s3://bsidescincy.org/
 ```

+## Update

+Working on migrating site over to Hugo.